microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot/DeploymentTemplates/Linux/deployUseExistResourceGroup/readme.md

   - **newAppServicePlanLocation**:      The location of the App Service Plan.
   - **newAppServicePlanSku**:           The SKU of the App Service Plan.
 Defaults to Standard values.
 - **appId**: (required)                 Active Directory App ID or User-Assigned Managed Identity Client ID, set as MicrosoftAppId in the Web App's Application Settings.
-- **appSecret**: (required)             Active Directory App Password, set as MicrosoftAppPassword in the Web App's Application Settings.
+- **appSecret**: (required for MultiTenant and SingleTenant)  Active Directory App Password, set as MicrosoftAppPassword in the Web App's Application Settings.

 ## Parameters for template-AzureBot-with-rg.json: